lhysama/VPGAE/README.md

 **(2)  Experimental results:**

-​	The experiments results on TPC-DS benchmark are shown in Table 1-4:
+​	The experiments results of estimated cost of baselines and our approaches on TPC-DS benchmark are shown in Table 1-4:

 Table 1: